louilinn/openhack2018gbg-The_Helping_Hand/README.md

 ## Chosen challenge
 Civic space from the Swedish society for nature conservation (SSNC/Naturskyddsföreningen)

+## Team
+Felix Franzén
+Louise Linné
+Miriam Ahlberg
+Roisatul Azizah
+Axel Friberg
+William Andersson

 ## Description

+## How to add the helping hand to your site

 ## How to run locally
 ### Create database